OsayiLasisi/ideas/README.md

 # ideas
 ideas and resources
-Idease for blogging and resources to help with the journey
+resources to help with the journey